-To register for GEOG 496, you must line up a faculty sponsor to oversee your internship.
+To register for GEOG 496, you must line up a geography faculty member to supervise your internship credits.
 Complete the online Internship Project Proposal form, which is now located within Handshake, UW's job & internship resource board.
 To access the form, please follow these steps:

 - Log into Handshake using your UW Net ID